 The owner or person in possession of the animal (report immediately); and

-The physician or health care provider who attends the bitten person is required to report the bite and the person’s name, age and sex to the Animal Services Director within 24 hours of the incident.
+The physician or health care provider who attends to the bitten person is required to report the bite and the person’s name, age, and sex to the Animal Services Director within 24 hours of the incident.

 Law enforcement dogs may be released from confinement by the local health director to perform official duties if the dog has proof of a current rabies certificate.